nebrius/reduxology/README.md

   - [new Reduxology()](#new-reduxology)
 - [License](#license)

-Reduxology is a library that makes creating Redux-based React applications easier to create.
+Reduxology is a library that makes creating Redux-based React applications easier.
 This library automates and hides much of the boilerplate necessary in typical Redux apps.
-It also introduces a slightly tweaked model for actions and state, making them more evenly-abstracted.
+It also introduces a slightly tweaked model for actions and state, making these abstractions more consistent and user friendly.

 In practice, this library is a wrapper for `redux` and `react-redux` in your application, replacing the need to use them directly.
 It is similar to [Redux Toolkit](https://redux-toolkit.js.org/), except that it also abstracts [React Redux](https://react-redux.js.org/) and is a replacement for both libraries.